SafeTwice/I18N.DotNet-Tool/README.md

 To discover internationalized strings the tool searches for plain strings and interpolated strings that are used as the first argument to methods named `Localize` or `LocalizeFormat`.

-Generated entries are decorated with "founding" comments indicating the source file and optionally the line where the internationalized string was found, to allow obtaining the context in which the string appears in order to improve translations.
+Generated entries are decorated with "finding" comments indicating the source file and optionally the line where the internationalized string was found, to allow obtaining the context in which the string appears in order to improve translations.
 This also eases the task of introducing context partitions (see [Contexts](#contexts)).

-If the output file already exists, the tool preserves the existing XML elements (except "founding" comments), i.e., it does not delete any existing entries even if the entry's key is not found anymore in the source code.
+If the output file already exists, the tool preserves the existing XML elements (except "finding" comments), i.e., it does not delete any existing entries even if the entry's key is not found anymore in the source code.

 ##### Command Options